cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 These builtins allow for read-only filesystem access.

+The `path` argument used in the methods below re-uses the [module loader](#module-loading)'s logic and thus can point to a file/directory:

-All paths are relative to the project's directory.
+* relative to the project's directory
+    * e.g. `.cirrus.yml`
+* in a GitHub repository
+    * e.g. `github.com/cirruslabs/cirrus-ci-docs/.cirrus.yml@master`
+* in remote Git repository
+    * e.g. `gitlab.com/fictional/repository.git/.cirrus.yml`

 #### `fs.exists(path)`